During the years several interesting documentaries and short films have been made about Maurits Escher. On this page we show a selection of them.

 Adventures in Perception, 1971

 A 20-minute documentary which contains lots of Escher’s work, accompanied by a dissonant film score by Felix Visser.
 Half way through the film, Escher himself appears, working in his studio.
 The voiceover explains about his life and work, as well as playing quotes by Escher himself.
 The film was directed by Han Van Gelder and forms part of the Living Art in the Netherlands series.
 The documentary was sponsored by the Ministry of Foreign Affairs.
+It was meant for the Dutch embassies, a film festival in Moskou and the World Exhibition in Osaka in 1970.

 A documentary on Escher’s life and work, produced by CINEMEDIA with the